 The Chamber Music activity is provided for music scholars and those music pupils with a high aptitude for performance and musical perception who wish to extend their skills to the art of chamber music.
 The purpose of the activity is to prepare pupils for the School’s Chamber Music evening in the Summer Term and for other selected concerts in the School calendar.
 The group covers a wide range of repertoire including Frank Bridge, Beethoven, Mozart and Schubert.

 The Bede’s Jazz Band has the standard “Big Band” line up of trumpets, trombones, saxes and a rhythm section and they meet regularly for two hours every Tuesday afternoon.
 The Band rehearses for numerous public performances throughout the year including Cabaret and the annual Jazz Evening as well as the end of year Jazz on the Lawn.

 Working alongside the Jazz Band, is our Jazz Choir and Barber Shop Choirs which perform jazz standards from Gershwin to Cole Porter, also in preparation for the big annual musical performances.

 In the Music Technology department at Bede’s, there is a strong emphasis on learning through doing and in our well-resourced studio facility both analogue and digital technologies are integrated.
 Knowledge is extended via our busy calendar of live events by which pupils learn live sound reinforcement techniques working alongside industry experts.
 Pupils learn about sound engineering, audio recording working with software audio sequencers to develop a portfolio to demonstrate their acquired skills.

-From September 2019, through Bede’s Open Dance Programme, pupils will have the opportunity to participate in a dance classes as part of the Co-Curricular Programme, including ballet, contemporary, jazz and musical theatre.
+Through Bede’s Open Dance Programme, pupils have the opportunity to participate in a dance classes as part of the Co-Curricular Programme, including ballet, contemporary, jazz and musical theatre.

 These classes are the perfect option for those who enjoy dance but are not interested in pursuing it professionally.